Dog DNA Test to Determine Your Dog’s Breed

 - Make a scrapbook using your dog’s photos and photos of the known breeds of your mix.
 Consider including other people’s opinions of your dog’s heritage mix, no matter how bizarre it might be.
-The scrapbook could even include a funny illustration of your dog by using parts of magazine photos to piece together a collage.
+The scrapbook could even include a funny illustration of your dog using parts of magazine photos to piece together a collage.

 Mutt Owners Get the Last Laugh

 Family history information about your dog’s breed heritage won’t change how you feel about your pet.
 You will love your dog just the same, but curiosity killed the cat, or in this case, dog, and satisfaction brought him back.
 You won’t be lost for words the next time someone asks you about your favorite canine companion, no matter how unusual the breeding turns out.
 Where mutts are concerned, the funkier the mix of breeds turns out to be, the better and more entertaining answers you’ll have.

 King Sigfred, a Los Angeles Great Dane, starts his day with the first of his three small, high-protein, high-fiber, and low-carbohydrate meals.
 His water bowl contains just enough water during mealtimes, about a cup, in his case, and he doesn’t exercise for two hours after a meal to promote proper digestion.